Didik Wahyu

-Didik Wahyu Wijayance (born 13 February 1994) is an Indonesian professional footballer who plays as a centre back for Sumsel United.
+Didik Wahyu Wijayance (born 13 February 1994) is an Indonesian professional footballer who plays as a centre back for Championship club Adhyaksa Bekasi.
 He is also a soldier in the Indonesian Army.

 Club career

 PSIR Rembang

 In 2017, Didik Wahyu signed a contract with Indonesian Liga 2 club PSIR Rembang.

 TIRA-Persikabo / Persikabo 1973

 Didik Wahyu in 2018 signed for Liga 1 club Persikabo 1973 to play in the 2018 Liga 1 (Indonesia) season.
 He made his league debut on 30 April 2018 in a match against Bali United at the Sultan Agung Stadium, Bantul.

 International career

 Didik Wahyu, who has no experience playing in junior national teams, received a call to join the Indonesia national team in May 2021.
 He made his debut for that team in the 2022 FIFA World Cup qualification match against United Arab Emirates on 11 June 2021.